-o.
-Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (approvals are good for a period of two (2) years).
+- p.
+For wastewater projects applicant must provide a letter from the collection system and/or wastewater treatment plant stating they have sufficient capacity to receive and treat the sewage. - q.
+Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years).
+For information on these plans, contact: